Court for Crown Cases Reserved

 The Court for Crown Cases Reserved or Court for Criminal Cases Reserved was an appellate court established in 1848 for criminal cases in England and Wales to hear references from the trial judge.
 It did not allow a retrial, only judgment on a point of law.
 Neither did it create a right to appeal and only a few selected cases were heard every year.

 History

+Prior to the creation of the Court for Crown Cases Reserved, an informal arrangement existed whereby an Assize judge unsure of a point of law would allow a conviction and pass sentence on the assumption that the point did not favour the accused, and then refer the point to his colleagues, who would consider it at Westminster Hall.
+If they decided the point did favour the accused, they had no power to overturn the conviction but would recommend a royal pardon.
+Law reports collecting such decisions were published as Crown Cases Reserved for Consideration; and Decided by the Judges of England (originally "the Twelve Judges of England").
+For similar points of law at quarter sessions, the chairman could write to the Home Secretary, who consulted the Attorney General and Solicitor General regarding a possible pardon.

 The Court for Crown Cases Reserved was created by the Crown Cases Act 1848 (11 & 12 Vict. c.
 78), introduced in the House of Lords by Lord Campbell.
 Under the act, after a conviction, the trial judge in a criminal case could refer the case by way of case stated to the new court.
-A case that was reserved would then be heard at Westminster Hall at least five judges of the superior courts of common law (from 1875 High Court judges) including at least one among the Lord Chief Justice, Chief Justice of the Common Pleas, or Chief Baron of the Exchequer.
+A case that was reserved would then be heard at Westminster Hall by at least five judges of the superior courts of common law (from 1875 High Court judges) including at least one among the Lord Chief Justice, Chief Justice of the Common Pleas, or Chief Baron of the Exchequer.
 The court could only hear appeals on a point of law; it could quash a conviction, but not order a retrial or alter a sentence.
 It was superseded in 1907 by the new Court of Criminal Appeal.